 Q1b: Is it possible that one TA group contains some serving cells which are associated to only one TA group, and some cells/TRPs which are associated to two TA groups?

+NR currently supports up to 4 TAGs per cell group and RAN2 has not identified a need to increase the number for the mTRP case.

-Q1c: Does RAN1 see a need to increase the number of TAGs?
+Q1c: Can RAN1 confirm up to 4 TAGs is enough or do you see a need to increase the number of TAGs?

 Question 2 on operation

-Q2: When the timer associated with one of the TRPs of a serving cell expires, is it according to RAN1 view that UL towards that TRP (e.g. SRS resources sets associated to that TRP) are impacted but UL towards the another TRP (e.g. SRS resources sets associated to that TRP) can remain in operation?
+Q2: When the time-alignment timer associated with one of the TRPs of a serving cell expires, is UL towards that TRP only impacted but UL towards the another TRP can remain in operation (ie., the time-alignment timer towards the another TRP remains in operation)?

 3. Actions: